 The skills you learn transfer to all biking disciplines, making it a brilliant sport for the whole family.

 You don't need a fancy bike to ride our track.
-Whether it's a mountain bike or freestyle BMX, you can join in.
+Whether it's a mountain bike or a freestyle BMX, you can join in.
 Your bike must have rear brakes (disc or v-brake), and be in good working order.
 Remove any pegs, stands, or loose items for safety.

 Here are some typical BMX terms that you are likely to encounter.